-The VW Polo is a compact family car that’s both comfortable to drive and comes with a spacious, plush cabin but it’s far from exciting to drive
+The VW Polo is a small car that’s comfortable to drive and has a spacious, plush cabin, but it’s far from exciting to drive

-The VW Polo is an upmarket small car that’s both comfortable and practical, with a distinctly upmarket feel to it.
-Inside, there are swathes of soft, squidgy plastics as standard and you can choose from a range of colourful dashboard trims to brighten up its cabin even further.
+For a small car, the Volkswagen Polo is very comfortable and practical, with a distinctly upmarket feel to it.
+Inside, there are swathes of soft, squidgy plastics, as well as a range of colourful dashboard trims to brighten up its cabin even further.

 From the driver’s seat, you’ll be impressed by all the technology you can see.
 Every version of the Polo comes with a slick eight-inch touchscreen infotainment system with crisp graphics and responsive, intuitive menus.
-And, as long as you avoid the most basic S trim, this system also comes with Apple CarPlay and Android Auto smartphone mirroring, so you can use your favourite smartphone media and navigation apps on the Polo’s screen.
+And, as long as you avoid the most basic S trim, this system also comes with Apple CarPlay and Android Auto smartphone mirroring, so you can use your favourite smartphone media and navigation apps through the Polo’s screen.

-That’s all well and good, but the Polo’s party piece is its 11.7-inch Active Info display – an optional screen that replaces conventional analogue dials.
-It looks fantastic and comes with bundles of personalisation options – just like the Virtual Cockpit you get in posh Audis.
+That’s all very impressive, but the Polo’s party piece is its 11.7-inch Active Info display – an optional digital screen that replaces the conventional dials.
+It looks fantastic and allows you to customise the information you see – just like the Virtual Cockpit you get in some Audis.

 The Polo proves being a jack of all trades is no bad thing – it’s so good you have to wonder why anyone would buy a VW Golf

-For such a small car, the Polo is impressively relaxing to drive for such a small car.
-It’s comfortable around town and tackles twisty country lanes with confidence – especially with the optional adaptive suspension fitted.
-It’s not quite as fun to drive as the SEAT Ibiza, but the Polo is slightly quieter at motorway speeds and less bouncy on bumpy roads.
+For such a small car, the Polo is impressively relaxing to drive.
+It’s comfortable around town and tackles twisty country lanes with confidence; and, although it’s not quite as much fun to drive as the SEAT Ibiza, the Polo is slightly quieter on the motorway and less bouncy on bumpy roads.

-Every model comes with a wide range of high-tech safety features as standard.
-Even entry-level Trendline models come with automatic emergency braking that’ll stop the car for you if it senses an obstacle on the road.
+Every model comes with a wide range of high-tech safety features as standard, and even the most basic S models come with automatic emergency braking that’ll apply the brakes if it senses an obstacle on the road.
 And, the result of all those features?
 A full five stars when Euro NCAP crash-tested the Polo.

-Which means if you’re looking for a small car that’s safe, spacious, well built, comfortable and available with bundles of cutting edge tech, the Polo should be right at the top of your shortlist.
+What all this means is that, if you’re looking for a small car that’s safe, spacious, well built, comfortable and available with bundles of cutting-edge tech, the Polo should be right at the top of your shortlist.